Limeexe/Prototype-Extension-Philippine-Fake-News-Detection-SVM-v1/README.md

 - Summaries provide condensed versions of articles with important points highlighted

 ## Technical Details
-- Uses TF-IDF vectorizer for numerical features
+- Text preprocessing using TF-IDF vectorizer
+- Machine learning model (SVM) for fake news detection
+- Cross-browser compatibility

+## Known Issues
-- Fine-tuned RoBERTa model for text classification
+- Initial model training and deployment may require additional optimization for performance.
-- Real-time prediction endpoint hosted on flask server
-- Sentiment analysis using LSA (Latent Semantic Analysis)

-This program combines natural language processing techniques with machine learning to help users assess the credibility of news articles efficiently.
+- Limited testing has been conducted on edge cases; further validation is recommended.

+## Contributors
+The project was developed by Team LiveANet.